csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 crontab -u www-data -e
 ```

-Crontab example, running the full mode one a day and updating
+Here is a crontab that runs the full mode once a day and updating
 interim advisories every 60 minutes:

 ```crontab